melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 opening up 40-50 fm depths along the central California coast that had not been open consistently since 2002.
-In both 2017 and 2018, the deepest 10 fathoms was closed prior to the prescribed season in December due to high by-catch rates of yelloweye rockfish, which is still overfished.
+In both 2017 and 2018, the deepest 10 fathoms was closed prior to the prescribed season in December due to high by-catch rates of yelloweye rockfish, which remains in an overfished status and is undergoing rebuilding.
 A full history of the recreational regulations relating to the spatial management of the fleet can be found in the Appendix.